emilyvngu/CoopInsight/app/src/pages/README.md

      - Enables users to flag inappropriate or suspicious job offers for admin review.
 - 50_Student_Home.py:
      - The homepage for students, showing relevant navigation options.
-- 51_Coop_Dashboard.py:
-     - Displays an overview of co-op data and analytics for tracking progress and performance.
 - 52_Offer_Dashboard.py:
      - Summarizes all active offers for users, including statuses and details.